-The beauty of Gothenburg becomes apparent as you walk around the harbour and city centre, and explore the different neighborhoods that lend the area a pleasant and relaxing vibe.
+The beauty of Gothenburg becomes apparent as you walk around the harbour and city centre, and explore the different neighbourhoods that lend the area a pleasant and relaxing vibe.
 There are cafés on every street corner and world-class restaurants serving expertly prepared dishes with the freshest ingredients.
 Gothenburg offers year-round events and attractions like the Liseberg amusement park and the Opera, sporting events, the annual film festival and book fair, the Way Out West music festival and much more.

 There’s something very special about Gotland.
 It might be the light, the beaches and the ever present sea.
 The fact that the island is one of the sunniest places in Sweden – even in November – certainly helps.
 Or it could be the cultural heritage, the history you can see and feel everywhere.
 Or the people: down-to-earth, hospitable folk who make the most of life.
 Perhaps it’s the bustling street life in the walled city of Visby, or the scenery, the open and inviting landscape.
 You’re welcome to discover and explore this one-of-a-kind island, or to rest.
 The distances here are never far – between north and south, east and west, city and country… and between people.
 Gotland is always close.